-Best answer: The PS4 has a Blu-ray disc player, and while it's great if you're watching regular Blu-rays in 1080p, users will need to grab a dedicated Blu-ray player for 4K UHD Blu-rays.
+Best answer: Yes, but it depends on what you want.
+The PS4 has a Blu-ray disc player, and while it's great if you're watching regular Blu-rays in 1080p, users will need to grab a dedicated Blu-ray player or a new PS5 for 4K UHD Blu-rays.

 Not all Blu-rays are created equal